aminalaee/mongox/README.md

 movie = await Movie.query({"name": "Forrest Gump"}).get()
 ```

-The returned result will be a `Movie` instance, and `mypy`
-will understand that this is a `Movie` instance.

-This will have great IDE support, autocompletion and validation.

 Or you can use `Movie` fields instead of dictionaries in the query (less room for bugs):

 ```python